UHDbits/M73-Tiny-OpenCore/Resources/Documentation/VenturaOCLP.md

 # **macOS 13 Ventura OCLP Tutorial**

 ### **IMPORTANT NOTICE:**
 ### **Although graphics acceleration is now possible on macOS 13 Ventura, there are some minor issues.
 To check the issues that affect this ThinkCentre, check [this link](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008/) and look for "Haswell" in "Known Issues".
 If any of these issues affect you, it is recommended to stay on Monterey or older.
-Finally, updating macOS can break root patches, so please make sure to check various sources to see if the latest version of Ventura supports OpenCore Legacy Patcher before updating.**
+Also, updating macOS can break root patches, so please make sure to check various sources to see if the latest version of Ventura supports OpenCore Legacy Patcher before updating.**

 ## Contents